cocos/cocos-docs/en/scripting/reference-class.md

 - Properties cannot be serialized after the `get` method is defined, i.e. the `serializable` parameter is not available.

-    For example, the `width` property will neither be displayed in the editor nor serialized:
+    For example, the `width` property will neither be displayed in the editor nor serialized as shown below:

     ```typescript
     get width() {